-Students study with competency based training and assessment methods and will be assessed according to established industry standards that will
+Students study with competency based training and assessment methods and will be assessed according to established industry standards that will equip the student with the essential skills and knowledge to gain a firm footing in their chosen industry area.
+Assessments include written tests, practical demonstrations and observed simulated tasks.

-ECOC also delivers the following courses, twenty (20) hours per week, with a practical classroom training approach:
+ECOC also delivers the following courses, twenty (20) hours per week (or 40 hours per fortnight) with a practical classroom training approach:

-- CPC40120 Certificate IV in Building and Construction - CPC50320 Diploma of Building & Construction (Management) 2 years duration
+- CPC40120 Certificate IV in Building and Construction - CPC50220 Diploma of Building and Construction (Building) - CPC50320 Diploma of Building and Construction (Management)